SNAS/openbmp/README.md

 * **Traffic Engineering Analytics**  - Adapt dynamically to change and know what is the best shift

 * **BGP pre-policy What-Ifs** - Pre-policy routing information provides insight into all path attributes from various points in the network allowing nonintrusive what-if topology views for new policy validations

+* **IGP Topology** - BGP-LS (link-state) provides the complete topology of the IGP (OSPF and/or IS-IS).
+The IGP topology provides node, link, and prefix level information.
+This includes all BGP next-hops.
+It is now possible to do a BGP best path selection with IGP metric for **Adj-In-RIB** information.
+It is also possible to monitor the IGP itself as it pertains to links, nodes, prefixes, and BGP.

 * *many more*